ModernRonin/ProjectRenamer/README.md

 * I have not tested this with old-style, pre-SDK `csproj` projects
 * the detection of whether the local repo is clean might throw some false positives in some cases
 * you cannot supply wildcards, like `dotnet renameproject ModernRonin.CommonServices.*`ModernRonin.Common.Services.*`
+* you need to manually update the tool with `dotnet tool update -g ModernRonin.ProjectRenamer`

 ## License